 This centuries old art form starts with a simple piece of wood.
 In India, the native teak tree is preferred for woodblock printing.

 The wood is hand-carved into any shape the designer wishes to use.
-Many times, you’ll see designs inspired by nature in the clothing made in India, or else symbols relating to Indian beliefs and customs.
+Many times, you’ll see designs inspired by nature in the clothes made in India, or else symbols relating to Indian beliefs and customs.

 Block printing involves the following process for clothes made in India.